Gath History, Family Crest & Coats of Arms

 Early Origins of the Gath family

 The surname Gath was first found in County Clare (Irish: An Clár) located on the west coast of Ireland in the province of Munster, where they held a family seat from ancient times.
+They were the hereditary poets to the O'Briens of Thomond.
+The family is still found here, but present day descendants usually hail from Tipperary and Waterford.
+Another branch was located at Termon MacGrath on the borders of Donegal and Fermanagh.

 Early History of the Gath family